NagarjunK98/NagarjunK98/README.md

 - Develop ETL workflows and optimize data ingestion processes.
 - Orchestrated data pipelines using Cloud Composer/Apache Airflow
 - Perform data quality checks and ensure data integrity and consistency.

+## Awards

+I have been awarded one **Performance award** and two **Spot awards** in my current organization for the quality of work delivered in customer and internal projects.

 ## Contact